ionify/about/LINGO.md

 ### [ion](ions/ion.md)

 - **i**nvoked **o**bject **n**otation
-- is a syntax to define discrete units of data and-or behavior for discovery, composition & interaction
+- is a syntax for defining discrete units of data and behavior for discovery, composition & interaction
 - it represents these units as objects, and combines them with mathematical operators that invoke their observation and-or behavior

 - #### [lion](ions/lions.md)